 To begin, make sure the oranges you are using have been grown organically.
 If you have your own orange tree or know someone who does, then that’s even better!
 Just be sure to verify that the oranges have been grown with only sunshine and water.
 (No pesticides, herbicides, or fungicides.)
 Also, check that the oranges haven’t been coated with wax, as they often are at the grocery store.
 Thoroughly wash the oranges before cutting them.
 Keep the white part (pith) on the peels.

-Spread the peels out as a single layer and keep out of the direct sun.
+Spread the peels out as a single layer and keep them out of the direct sun.
 A dehydrator can help speed up the drying process.
 However, heat does kill enzymes.
 If using a dehydrator, use the lowest possible temperature.
 Drying time depends on the time of the year and how humid your environment is.
 When the peels are thoroughly dried, they will be crunchy.
 They are then ready to pulverize!

 I use my Vitamix to powder the peels.
 A food processor or coffee grinder can also be used.
 You may need to break the pieces up a bit before adding them.
 Be sure to add only a few peels at a time and process until they are fully ground into a powder.
 Of course, you can also break up the peels by hand or even keep them whole, if you are using them for a recipe or in tea.